-After 15 years in the Oregon State Psychiatric Hospital Cassidy (Natasha Henstridge - Against the Wild) has been declared safe enough to be allowed to leave and live a normal life.
-But the first thing on Cassidy's agenda is to pay her sister, Jane (Kelly Rutherford - No Greater Love), a visit as Jane has been raising her daughter Emily (Peyton List - The Dog Who Saved the Holidays) as her own ever since she was committed for being criminally insane.
+After spending 15 years in the Oregon State Psychiatric Hospital, Cassidy (Natasha Henstridge - Against the Wild) has been declared safe enough to be allowed to leave and live a normal life.
+But the first thing on Cassidy's agenda is to pay her sister, Jane (Kelly Rutherford - No Greater Love), a visit as Jane has been raising her daughter, Emily (Peyton List - The Dog Who Saved the Holidays), as her own ever since she was committed for being criminally insane.
 Cassidy's return unsettles Jane and her attempts to warn people about Cassidy being insane appear to fall on death ears forcing Jane to take matters in to her own hands.

-The law of casting can make or break a movie, take "A Sister's Nightmare" where we have Natasha Henstridge in the role of Cassidy who has been in an institution for the criminally insane.
-Now when it comes to TV movies Natasha Henstridge often plays the nice characters and to have her here cast seemingly in the role of someone with psychotic tendencies immediately raises your suspicions that all is not as it may first seem.
-Thankfully Henstridge is so good at playing it icily cool that as the story develops you are not entirely sure whether she is unhinged and a threat or whether maybe she has been wronged.
+The law of casting can make or break a movie, take "A Sister's Nightmare" where we have Natasha Henstridge in the role of Cassidy, who has been in an institution for the criminally insane.
+Now when it comes to TV movies Natasha Henstridge often plays the nice characters and to have her here cast seemingly in the role of someone with psychotic tendencies immediately raises your suspicions that all is not as it may appear.
+Thankfully Henstridge is so good at playing it icy cool that as the story develops you are not entirely sure whether she is unhinged and a threat or whether maybe she has been wronged.